abridged/collabland-dev/telefrens/intro.md

 :::info

-The Leaderboard tracks everyone's Telefrens Points/[community points]()/reward points WHICH ONE??? versus other claim participants.
+The Leaderboard tracks everyone's Telefrens Points/[community points] ()/reward points WHICH ONE??? versus other claim participants.

 :::